vmware-tanzu/tanzu-framework/cmd/cli/plugin-admin/builder/README.md

 ## Usage

-`tanzu builder init` will fetch all the tests for the currently installed plugins.
+`tanzu builder init` will scaffold a repository